jesushl/Juegos/README.md

 Probably I'm creating more doubts than solutions for you but if you have no idea is actually good cause now you have a path to research.

+## Lotery
+Lotery is a game that give you numbers for lottery  :neutral_face:
+Ok is not so fun, but In my defense I was trying to create an Alexa skill, and in that moment I thought she.. or it, only read strigs and not numbers cause In Mexico does not exist that skill, you know, you thing that if you are the first is because some one else try it and couldn´t.

+Then I create a code that use regular expressions to translade numbers to strings in Spanish ...

+ :sweat_smile: I hope you not see it boring now.